Have you ever experienced dizziness symptoms when you lied down, rolled over, turned your head or stood up quickly in an exercise class?

 In 2016, I offered a three-hour lecture to a room full of Chair Yoga Teachers in a Question and Answer format, and created a customized educational handout with lots of FAQs.

 The teachers in the training were able to get all their questions answered and they used examples from their own personal lives that illustrated the key points I wanted to share about dealing successfully with dizziness and vertigo.

-The lecture was filmed and is now available for purchase online along with a photo-enhanced extensive instructional handout.
+The lecture was filmed and is now available for purchase online along with the photo-enhanced extensive instructional handout.

 If you are interested in more information on how fitness professionals, yoga teachers, pilates instructors and group exercise leaders can appropriately and effectively deal with students who experience dizziness symptoms and vertigo during their exercise sessions, click here.